 These financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP").
-In connection with preparing the financial statements for the year ended December 31, 2012, the Company has evaluated subsequent events for potential recognition and disclosure through the date of this filing and determined that there were no subsequent events which required recognition or disclosure in the financial statements.
+In connection with preparing the financial statements for the year ended December 31, 2013, the Company has evaluated subsequent events for potential recognition and disclosure through the date of this filing and determined that there were no subsequent events which required recognition or disclosure in the financial statements through the date of this filing.